Drayton State School: History

 The new school building (known as Block A in 2019) was constructed by contractor, A Barr, for £866 and completed in 1912.
 The design was a standard plan by the Department of Public Works.
-The building was highset on timber stumps and comprised two open verandahs (10ft / 3.1m wide) on either side of a single classroom (24 x 50ft / 7.32 x 15.24m).
+The building was highset on timber stumps and comprised two open verandahs (10 ft / 3.1m wide) on either side of a single classroom (24 x 50 ft / 7.32 x 15.24m).
 Its gable roof, sheeted with corrugated iron, had two ridge ventilators and two centrally located clerestory (skillion dormer) windows, facing opposing directions.
 The external gable end walls were clad in weatherboards and contained large areas of windows arranged in three rows of eight narrow sashes, shaded by timber hoods.
 The verandahs had hat room enclosures at the southwest end and the verandah walls were left unclad, with framing and bracing exposed.
 The verandah walls featured centrally located double doors with fanlights, high-level windows, and hinged ventilation boards along the base of the walls.

 Access was via sets of timber stairs to the centre of each verandah, with the front (southeast) steps running parallel to the verandah and the rear (northwest) steps arranged perpendicularly, comprising a walkway and short flight of steps to the higher ground at the rear.
 A spoon drain ran around the rear and sides of the building and the ground beneath the building was concreted.

 The classroom had high coved ceilings lined with pressed metal, and timber tie rods were exposed.
 Walls were lined with vertical jointed (VJ), tongue and groove (T&G) boards which were originally left unpainted.
 Dual desks sufficient for 120 scholars were provided, and an early photograph shows a stove standing against one wall.

 Block A reflected changes in school building design introduced early in the 20th century.
 In c.
 1909 high-set timber buildings were introduced, providing better ventilation as well as additional teaching space and a covered play area underneath.
 This was a notable new direction and this form became a characteristic of Queensland schools.
 A technical innovation developed at this time was a continuous ventilation flap on the wall at floor level.
 This hinged board could be opened to increase air flow into the space and, combined with a ceiling vent and large roof fleche, improved internal air quality and decreased internal temperatures effectively.
 This type was introduced around 1909 and was constructed until approximately 1920.